top of page

 Measuring Our Success

-We track student's progress in terms of grade level improvement by using the Test of Adult Basic Education (TABE) at the beginning and end of each semester.
-On average All The Way Up provides an improvement of two grade levels over the course of a semester.
+We track student's progress in terms of grade level improvement by using the Comprehensive Adult Student Assessment Systems (CASAS) at the beginning and end of each semester.
+This exam allows us to see the academic improvements of our students and helps us to understand what areas students might need to focus on more with their tutors and instructors.
 Increased enrollment and retention are ongoing evaluative metrics we use to ensure we are meeting the needs of our students.
 Our programs are evaluated quarterly against our strategic plan for the organization, and operations are modified accordingly.
 Program success is also measured by increased volunteer hours from tutors, which we track using weekly check-ins and form submissions.

-Additionally, we have implemented a new goal-tracking system for our students so both All The Way Up and our students can measure their progress to ensure our program's efficacy.
-At the beginning of each semester, students collaborate with their tutor to set and record SMART Goals.
-A SMART goal is Specific, Measurable, Attainable, Relevant, Time-bound.
-Throughout the semester, the student and tutor work together to ensure that they are achieving their goals.
-When a student achieves a personal goal--anything from getting a driver's license or helping their child with his math homework, to learning their multiplication tables or passing the GED exam--the tutor reports the goal achievement to staff through an online form.
-We want to not only congratulate the student, but record the achievement for internal record-keeping purposes.
+Additionally, we help our students create SMART Goals as another way of helping students measure and achieve small successes while they work toward the larger goal of earning their GED.
+At the beginning of each semester, students attend an orientation meeting with their tutor or another member of All The Way Up’s staff to set and record SMART Goals.
+A SMART goal is Specific, Measurable, Attainable, Relevant, and Time-bound.
+Throughout the semester, the student and their tutor will work together to ensure that they are not only working towards their goals but are achieving their goals.
+When a student achieves a personal goal—anything from getting a driver's license, helping their children with their math homework, learning their multiplication tables, or passing the GED exam—the tutor reports the goal achievement to staff through an online form.
+We want to not only congratulate the student but record the achievement for internal record-keeping purposes.

 347A5225_DxO.jpg